 - Low-level waste is sorted and, when possible, compacted or incinerated to reduce the volume.
 After processing, low-level waste is stored in above-ground concrete warehouses.

 - Intermediate-level waste from station operations is stored in steel-lined concrete containers and set in the ground.
-While low- and intermediate-level waste is safely stored on an interim basis, it will eventually be transferred to the proposed Deep Geologic Repository site for permanent disposal — the lasting solution.
+While low- and intermediate-level waste is safely stored on an interim basis, it will eventually be transferred a long-term facility for permanent disposal — the lasting solution.